House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Hybrid Car Engine

-Hybrid cars feature both an electric motor and a conventional gasoline engine.
+Hybrid cars feature an electric motor and a conventional gasoline engine.
 The engines are typically much smaller, reducing the cost of replacement.
-Since hybrid engines actually consist of both a motor and an engine, it’s hard to figure exactly what the cost would be, as it depends on whether it was the electric motor or gasoline engine that was broken.
+Since hybrid engines consist of both a motor and an engine, it’s hard to determine the cost, as it depends on whether the electric motor or gasoline engine was broken.

 The cost of gasoline engines is partly based on the size of the engine.
-Assuming the cost of a regular size engine, replacing the gasoline engine would likely cost between $2,000 and $3,000.
-Replacing the electric motor will be a bit more expensive and can cost between $6,000 and $9,000.
+Assuming the cost of a regular-size engine, replacing the gasoline engine would likely cost between $2,000 and $3,000.
+Replacing the electric motor will be a bit more expensive and cost between $6,000 and $9,000.

 Electric Engine

-The term “electric engine” is actually a misnomer as it’s a motor, not an engine.
-Electric motors last significantly longer than gasoline engines as they have only two major components.
-For that reason, electric motors rarely fail or need to be replaced, and they usually outlast the car itself.
-In the event that the electric engine does tear up and the car is still under warranty, the warranty will usually cover the cost of replacing it.
+The term “electric engine” is a misnomer as it’s a motor, not an engine.
+Electric motors last significantly longer than gasoline engines since they have only two major components.
+Therefore, electric motors rarely fail or must be replaced, and they usually outlast the car.
+If the electric engine fails and the car is still under warranty, the warranty will usually cover the cost of replacing it.

 car engine